-- 3.23.
+- 3.24.
 The protection of historic buildings and Conservation Area is set out in the National Planning Policy Framework in section 12 (Conserving and enhancing the historic environment0029.
 On a district and local level the identification and protection of the historic environment is done through the designation of Conservation Areas in accordance with the Planning (Listed Buildings and Conservation Areas) Act 1990.
 The Core Strategy of the Local Plan contains an objective 'to maintain and enhance the quality of the distinctive natural and built environment'.
 Conservation Areas are defined as 'areas of special architectural or historic interest the character or appearance of which it is desirable to preserve or enhance'.
-These areas sustain the sense of local distinctiveness and which are an important aspect of the character and appearance of our towns, villages and countryside. - 3.24.
+These areas sustain the sense of local distinctiveness and which are an important aspect of the character and appearance of our towns, villages and countryside. - 3.25.
 Three principle features separate the Conservation Area.
 There is the market square, known as The Hill, which is the heart of the village.
 Secondly, there is the church, churchyard and buildings around this to the south and east.
-Lastly, there is Snowdon Hill, High Street and Lower Street, which are north of the Hill.
+Lastly, there is Snowdon Hill, High Street and Lower Street, which are north of the Hill. - 3.26.
+The Wickham Market Conservation Area Appraisal 2016 identifies a number of 'unlisted buildings that make a positive contribution' to the Conservation Area.
+These are mainly located along the High Street/Snowdon Hill. - 3.27.
+There are 36 records of known archaeological discoveries in Wickham Market (source: Suffolk Historic Environmental Record).
+A number these are located along the High Street/Snowdon Hill within the designated Conservation Area.